TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 The NotImplemented Object
 -------------------------

-This object is returned from comparisons and binary operations when they are asked to operate on types they don't support.
+This object is returned kutoka comparisons and binary operations when they are asked to operate on types they don't support.
 See :ref:`comparisons` for more information.
 There is exactly one ``NotImplemented`` object.
 ``type(NotImplemented)()`` produces the singleton instance.